FIWARE/test.Functional/API.test/data.Cygnus/1.7.1/cygnus.storage/cygnus.mongo/README.md

 ### 1. Orion Context Broker ###

-In order to check the Cygnus's APIs you can start from Orion Context Broker instance.
+In order to check the Cygnus and Mongo DB you can start from Orion Context Broker instance.
 For this test we are using an **orion-psb-image-R5.4** VM with flavor **m1.small**.
 Connect on VM (via SSH) and update the Orion to last version (1.7.0) using these commands:

 `$ sudo yum install contextBroker`